There are Fruits That Grow on Vines and Climbers, and you can train them for vertical growth to utilize space in your small garden.

 Botanical Name: Cucumis melo var. flexuosus

-Armenian cucumbers or any cucumbers can be trained vertically in garden stakes or light trellises.
-The plant needs a warm, well-drained, and fertile medium to produce juicy cucumbers.
+Armenian cucumbers or any cucumbers can be trained vertically in garden stakes or smaller trellises.
+The plant needs a warm ambiance and a well-drained, fertile medium to produce juicy cucumbers.
+You can easily grow these in pots!

 3. Grapes